School & Career

 Don’t forget about them.

-For some of you, school is starting soon (sorry—I know you don’t want to think about it.)
-This can be a fresh start for you.
-Instead of freaking out every time you have a test, why not read a Psalm, talk to your Saviour, and listen to some worship music for a little while?
-Then start studying.
+Instead of freaking out every time you hear another update, why not read a Psalm, talk to your Saviour, and listen to some worship music for a little while?